FemiOje/thesis-drl-portfolio/README.md

-A controlled comparison of three continuous-action deep reinforcement learning algorithms — **Policy Gradient (PG)**, **Proximal Policy Optimization (PPO)** and **Deep Deterministic Policy Gradient (DDPG)** — on an eight-asset S&P 500 portfolio under realistic transaction costs.
+A controlled comparison of three continuous-action deep reinforcement learning algorithms — **Policy Gradient (PG)**, **Proximal Policy Optimization (PPO)** and **Deep Deterministic Policy Gradient (DDPG)** — on an eight-asset S&P 500 portfolio under realistic transaction costs (10 bps commission per trade).
 All three agents share the same state representation, feature extractor, action projection, cost model, discount factor and number of optimiser updates; the only thing allowed to differ is the learning rule itself.